Collaborne/remirror-yjs-webrtc-demo/README.md

 1. **How do you approach collaborative editing in a _serverless architecture_?**

    The traditional approach for collaboration is a centralised server that mediates changes made by concurrent users.
-In particular, yjs y-websocket requires to run a server with a permanent in-memory model of the document.
+In particular, Yjs `y-websocket` requires to run a server with a permanent in-memory model of the document.
 This obviously conflicts with our goal of a serverless architecture.

    Centralised approaches also suffer from latency issues, and are a single point of failure.

    If collaborators could connect to each other directly (peer-to-peer) we could remove the need for a server at all.

 2. **How and _when_ to persist document data?**

-   Without a central instance (like yjs y-websocket), we're also in charge of persisting the document on which the users collaborate.
+   Without a central instance (like Yjs `y-websocket`), we're also in charge of persisting the document on which the users collaborate.
 We could save the entire document to the backend or just the changes that are then merged into the main document.

    We also need to think about _when_ to save - if concurrent users are collaborating on the same document we could end up multiple users trying to save at the same time - leading to an unnecessary spike in traffic, or a conflict when trying to merge changes on the backend.

    There are a variety of approaches to consider, perhaps we could:

-     - Save the entire document, when the last user closes it
+   - Save the document, when the last user closes it
-     - Save the entire document, when _any_ user closes it
+   - Save the document, when _any_ user closes it
    - Save changes regularly, irrespective of whether collaboration is still taking place.

 3. **How do we allow multiple documents to be opened in parallel?**